-The industry comprises of many small-sized players, but there has been increasing consolidation and expansion activity among some of the industry's largest brewers.
-Brewers such as Magic Hat Brewing Company, Ballast Point Brewing Company (Temecula location closed in 2019), Dogfish Head, and Lagunitas Brewing Company, once significant craft brewers, have been acquired by major beer companies and are no longer classified as craft brewers by the Brewers Association1.
-Although the revenue growth among the industry is plateauing due to market saturation, consumer demand for craft beer remains robust1.
-As a result of market saturation, between 2018 and 2023, the industry is expected to grow at an annualized rate of 1.5% to \$7.3 billion1.
+The craft brewing industry is comprised of many small-sized companies, but there has been increasing consolidation and expansion activity among some of the nation's largest brewers.
+Brewers such as Magic Hat Brewing Company, Ballast Point Brewing Company (Temecula location closed in 2019), and Lagunitas Brewing Company, once significant craft brewers, have been acquired by major beer companies and are no longer classified as craft brewers by the Brewers Association1.
+The craft brewing industry is a maturing category.
+Therefore, revenue growth in the industry is plateauing1.
+As a result, between 2018 and 2023, the industry is expected to grow at an annualized rate of 1.5% to \$7.3 billion1.
 U.S. non-craft beer sales volume has steadily decreased over the past several years, while U.S. craft beer sales volume has steadily increased.
 In 2018, U.S. craft beer sales volume was 13.2% of overall beer sales, representing a growth over 2017 of about 4.8%2.
 Figure 1 represents a graph showing growth in U.S. craft beer sales volume over the past several years compared to U.S. non-craft beer sales volume.
+FIGURE 1: VOLUME SHARE OF BEER IN THE U.S.